 If you are interested in more information and resources on ethics and plagiarism, please visit our ethics in research and publication website.
 Here you will find an ethics toolkit with specific examples of scientific misconduct and plagiarism, a quiz to measure your understanding of research and publishing ethics, a list of tools and programs utilized by Elsevier that detect cases of plagiarism and misconduct, links to helpful web resources on ethics and much more.

 For a guide to plagiarism and how to prevent it, please see the following document.

-We recommend you use original, unpublished artwork, tables and other content in your manuscript whenever possible, or where not possible, material from other Elsevier imprints, where the material is copyrighted by Elsevier.
+We recommend you use original, unpublished artwork, tables and other material in your manuscript whenever possible, or where not possible, material from other Elsevier imprints, where the material is copyrighted by Elsevier.

-If you reproduce previously published material, or material from the internet, written permission must be obtained from the copyright holder for re-use in both print and electronic formats, for worldwide distribution, for all languages, and for all future editions of your work.
+If you choose to reproduce previously published material, including copyrighted material taken from the internet, written permission must be obtained from the rightsholder for re-use in both print and electronic formats, for worldwide distribution, for all languages, and for all future editions of your work.
 Normally permission to reproduce material from another publisher in an Elsevier product is best obtained via Rightslink®.
 Where Rightslink® is not available, please use the permission request form.